satra/NiPyPe-Paper/nipype_paper.rst

 iterables.

-When an iterable is set on a Node input, the Node and its subgraph are executed for each value of the iterable input (see Figure XXX for a schematized representation of the impact of iterables).
+When an iterable is set on a Node input, the Node and its subgraph are executed for each value of the iterable input (see Figure XXX\ :sup:``[b] <#cmnt2>`_`\  for a schematized representation of the impact of iterables).
 Iterables can also be set on multiple inputs of a Node (e.g., somenode.iterables = [(‘input1’, [1,2,3]), (‘input2’, [‘a’, ‘b’])]).
-In such cases, every combination of those values is used as a parameter set (the prior example would result in the following parameter sets: (1, ‘a’), (1, ‘b’), (2, ‘a’), etc.,.).
+In such cases, every combination of those values is used as a parameter set (the prior example would result in the following parameter
+sets: (1, ‘a’), (1, ‘b’), (2, ‘a’), etc.,.).
 This feature is especially useful to investigate interactions between parameters of intermediate stages with respect to the final results of a workflow.
 A common use-case of iterables is to execute the same Workflow for many subjects in an fMRI experiment and to simultaneously look at the impact of parameter variations on the results of the Workflow.

 It is important to note that unlike MapNode, which creates copies of the underlying interface for every element of an input of type list, iterables operate on the subgraph of a node and creates copies of not only the node but also all the nodes dependent on it (see Figure iterables\_vs\_mapnode).

+|image2|Figure iterables\_vs\_mapnode.

 Parallel Distribution and Execution Plug-ins